PRocha0503/Planeacion-de-sistemas-de-software/wiki/Test Plan.md

     - With incorrect information dealership is not added
 - A salesman or dealership manager is able to manage  dealership cars
     - The car data can be added
-    - Car addons can be added
+    - Car add-ons can be added
     - Car spec sheet can be added
     - Car can be removed
     - Car data can be edited